erizov/Professor/semester_8/lecture_54_data_modeling/data_lakes/README.md

 ## Introduction

-Data Lakes addresses concept in data modeling.
+Content Lakes addresses concept in data modeling.

-This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.
+This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: A computational method for data lakes.
+**One Sentence**: A computational method fdatasetata lakes.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives